 - Heat Oven: Preheat the oven to 400°F.

-- Peel and cut Carrots: Peel the carrots and use a sharp knife to cut the carrots into 1-inch thick slices on a bias (angle).
+- Peel and cut Carrots: Peel the carrots and use a sharp knife to cut the carrots into 1 to 2-inch thick slices or chunks, on a bias (angle).

 - Combine Carrots with Wet Ingredients: Place the prepared carrots into a large mixing bowl.
 Drizzle them with the oil, maple syrup and coconut aminos.